Fluoxetine: Medical uses

 Fluoxetine is frequently used to treat major depressive disorder, obsessive–compulsive disorder (OCD), post-traumatic stress disorder (PTSD), bulimia nervosa, panic disorder, premenstrual dysphoric disorder, and trichotillomania.
 It has also been used for cataplexy, obesity, alcohol dependence, social anxiety disorder, as well as binge eating disorder.
-Studies do not support a benefit in children with autism, though there is tentative evidence for its benefit in adult autism.
-Fluoxetine together with fluvoxamine has shown some initial promise as a potential treatment for reducing COVID-19 severity if given early.
+Studies do not support a benefit in children with autism, though there is weak evidence for benefit in adult autism.
+Fluoxetine and the related fluvoxamine have shown some initial promise as a potential treatment for reducing COVID-19 severity if given early.

 Depression

 Fluoxetine is approved for the treatment of major depression in children and adults.
 A meta-analysis of trials in adults concluded that fluoxetine modestly outperforms placebo.
 Fluoxetine may be less effective than other antidepressants, but has high acceptability.

-For children and adolescents with moderate-to-severe depressive disorder, fluoxetine seems to be the best treatment (either with or without cognitive behavioural therapy, although fluoxetine alone does not appear to be superior to CBT alone) but more research is needed to be certain, as effect sizes are small and the existing evidence is of dubious quality.
+For children and adolescents with moderate-to-severe depressive disorder, fluoxetine seems to be the best treatment (either with or without cognitive behavioral therapy, although fluoxetine alone does not appear to be superior to CBT alone) but more research is needed to be certain, as effect sizes are small and the existing evidence is of dubious quality.
 A 2022 systematic review and trial restoration of the two original blinded-control trials used to approve the use of fluoxetine in children and adolescents with depression found that both of the trials were severely flawed, and therefore did not demonstrate the safety or efficacy of the medication.
 In 2025, a trial restoration of the influential TADS study found that fluoxetine had not been superior to placebo in the treatment of depressed adolescents, contradicting previously reported results used in meta-analyses and guidelines.

 Obsessive–compulsive disorder

-Fluoxetine is effective in the treatment of obsessive–compulsive disorder (OCD) for adults.
-It is also effective for treating OCD in children and adolescents.
+Fluoxetine is effective in the treatment of obsessive–compulsive disorder (OCD).
+It is effective for treating OCD in children, adolescents and adults.
 The American Academy of Child and Adolescent Psychiatry state that SSRIs, including fluoxetine, should be used as first-line therapy in children, along with cognitive behavioral therapy (CBT), for the treatment of moderate to severe OCD.